 New therapies and potential cancer treatments must be compared against accepted and proven ones.
 This is so that we can be sure of their benefit.
 The best way to do this is by running organised clinical trials.
 This is how conventional cancer treatments are tested.

 Unfortunately, some alternative therapies are just money making schemes.
 People can end up paying a great deal of money for something that has not been properly tested.
 Or has not proven to work in scientific studies or clinical trials.

 This is very unfair on people with cancer.
 They might be vulnerable and willing to try anything they think has a chance of curing the cancer.
 This is one of our main concerns.

 - make sure that you look into the information that is available

 - be wary of anything you find for sale on the internet

 - talk to your own cancer doctor before you buy anything

 Talk to your treatment team first if you think you want to stop conventional treatment to try an alternative therapy.
 Even when conventional treatment can no longer cure a cancer, your doctor can help control symptoms.
 Such as pain and sickness, by giving you conventional medicine.

 Telling your doctor about using a therapy

 It is very important because some complementary therapies might interact with your conventional cancer treatment.
 They might make them work less well or increase the side effects.
-You need to be especially careful with some dietary supplements such as vitamins, minerals and herbal products.
+You need to be especially careful with some dietary supplements such as: